CampagneLaboratory/variationanalysis-apps/extract-chromosomes-5/Readme.md

 **How does this app work?**

-Using the _extract-chromosomes_ script from [variation analysis](https://github.com/CampagneLaboratory/variationanalysis), this app creates a BAM alignment with a subset of the chromosomes available in the input BAM.
+Using the _extract-chromosomes_ script from [Variation Analysis](https://github.com/CampagneLaboratory/variationanalysis), this app creates a BAM alignment with a subset of the chromosomes available in the input BAM.
 The app run inside a Docker image for an improved reproducibility of the results.

 **What data are required for this app to run?**